Dr Julian Barratt – Regional Faculty Lead for Advancing Practice

 Gemma Ford, Advancing Practice Training Programme Director for Mental Health

-I currently work within Health Education England in the capacity of Training Programme Director for Mental Health (Midlands).
+I currently work within NHS England in the capacity of Training Programme Director for Mental Health (Midlands).
 I am a passionate advocate of advanced practice in mental health.
 I previously worked as the Supervision & Assessment Lead for the Midlands Regional Faculty and has had a great deal of experience within the field of advanced practice including aspects of workforce transformation, governance assurance, supervision & assessment, training & education, and promoting the role of advanced practice in mental health and all it has to offer.

 Clinically, I am currently undertaking my Approved Clinician Training within Nottinghamshire Healthcare.
 I very much looks forward to working with the midlands region to develop advanced practice in mental health further.